pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_peak_internal_load_floor_area.md

 - **zone**

 **Returns:**
-- **result**: an array giving 2 values: [total peak btu/h/ft2 in the zone, total zone area] the total peak btu/sf is the internal coincident peak loads in all spaces in the zone
+- **result**: an dict giving 2 values: {"PEAK":total peak btu/h/ft2 in the zone, "AREA":total zone area} the total peak btu/sf is the internal coincident peak loads in all spaces in the zone

 **Function Call:**
 - **normalize_interior_lighting_schedules**